mozilla-iam/testrp.security.allizom.org/webserver_configurations/OpenID_Connect/Nginx/README.md

 }
 ```

+Next add this to the `server` section

 ```
-# This goes in your server / vhost for nginx, which may be a separate file depending on your setup
+# This goes in your server / vhost for nginx, which may be a separate file
+# depending on your setup
 server {
-  # "cookie" session storage won't work as cookies will be >4k, which then will be truncated and fail decoding
+  # "cookie" session storage won't work as cookies will be >4k, which then will be
+  # truncated and fail decoding
   set $session_storage shm;
   set $session_cookie_persistent on;
   set $session_cookie_path "/";

-  # SSI check must be off or Nginx will kill our sessions when using lua-resty-session (which we do use)
+  # SSI check must be off or Nginx will kill our sessions when using lua-resty-session
+  # (which we do use)
   set $session_check_ssi off;

+  # $session_secret : Output of `openssl rand -base64 32` for example
+  # (must be 32 characters)
-  set $session_secret "YOUR SESSION SECRET TGOES HERE"; #Output of openssl rand -hex 32 for example (must be 32 characters)
+  set $session_secret "YOUR SESSION SECRET GOES HERE";

   # Where your OIDC config is
+  # Example :
+  # set $config_loader "/usr/local/openresty/nginx/conf/social_ldap_pwless.lua";
   set $config_loader "YOUR CONFIGURATION GOES HERE.lua";

   # Loads our shim/layer for openidc
   location / {
     # ENSURE THIS IS WHERE YOUR openidc_layer.lua IS STORED
-    access_by_lua_file 'conf/openidc_layer.lua';
+    access_by_lua_file '/usr/local/openresty/nginx/conf/openidc_layer.lua';
   }
 }